-The Louisiana Child Welfare Training Academy (LCWTA) was established in the Summer of 2014 and is a partnership between the Department of Children and Family Services, the Pelican Center for Children and Families, and the University Alliance, comprised of Southeastern Louisiana University, Northwestern State University, Southern University Baton Rouge, Southern University New Orleans, Grambling University, Louisiana State University, and the University of Louisiana at Monroe.

-The creation of the Academy offers an opportunity for comprehensive training and education of child welfare practitioners across systems - child welfare, legal and community.
+The Louisiana Child Welfare Training Academy (LCWTA) was established in the Summer of 2014 and is a partnership between the Department of Children and Family Services, the Pelican Center for Children and Families, and the University Alliance.
+The Training Academy offers comprehensive training and education of child welfare practitioners across systems - child welfare, legal, and community stakeholders through both online and in-person training and education.

-DCFS and its partners are merging training efforts for new child welfare workers, enhancing on-going and specialized child welfare worker training, and improving child welfare supervisory training and certification.
-The LCWTA is also providing foster, adoptive and relative caregiver training and child welfare system leadership development.
+DCFS and its partners continue to develop training opportunities for new child welfare workers, enhancing on-going and specialized child welfare worker training, and improving child welfare supervisory training and certification.
+The LCWTA is also providing foster, adoptive and relative caregiver training, and child welfare system leadership development.

-Our Mission
+Our Shared Mission